 Transfer applicants can apply to Appalachian via the transfer application.
+This application is for students who have never attended Appalachian State University previously.
 After submitting an application, applicants will receive an email with login information for the MyMountaineer portal during the next business day.

-Join us for an Explore Appalachian Transfer Webinar to get you on the right track for admission.
+Join us for a Virtual Transfer Experience to get you on the right track for admission.
 Transferring to Appalachian is a chance to discover what community means.
 Community is at the forefront of the Appalachian experience, and we love to get you involved both socially and academically!

 You are a traditional transfer applicant if you have have attempted any college coursework the term following graduation or joined the military after graduating high school.
 Learn more about applying to Appalachian as a transfer student.